 “From my experience, the best way to do this is to exercise what I call financial resilience,” he said.
 “Financial resilience is the ability to cope with the unexpected without panic — kind of like how a tree bends in a windstorm without breaking.
 A variety of factors contribute to financial resilience.
 The greater the gap between your earning and spending, for instance, the less damaging sudden job loss is to your situation.
 The more you have in emergency savings, the less panic you feel when your car is totaled in the Walmart parking lot.
 The more diversified your investments, the less you care about stock market swings.”

-Financially Plan for Long-Term Care Costs
+Financially Plan For Long-Term Care Costs

-“The biggest expense category that is often ignored in retirement planning is healthcare,” said Epperson.
+“The biggest expense category that is often ignored in retirement planning is healthcare,” Epperson said.
 “A recent Fidelity report found that a 65-year-old couple retiring in 2018 will spend about $280,000 on average on out-of-pocket health care expenses and premiums throughout their retirement.
 This assumes they are both on Medicare.
 This is just an average amount, and could be higher or lower depending on how healthy you are and how long you live.

 “You can plan ahead for these expenses by making sure that you will be adequately insured for healthcare, long-term care and disability expenses if needed in retirement,” she said.
-“You can also start to stash money away now specifically for health care expenses by putting away money tax-free into a Health Savings Account as long as you also have a high-deductible health insurance policy.”
+“You can also start to stash money away now specifically for healthcare expenses by putting away money tax-free into a Health Savings Account as long as you also have a high-deductible health insurance policy.”

-The Biggest Retirement Planning Mistakes — And How to Avoid Them
+The Biggest Retirement Planning Mistakes — and How To Avoid Them

 Mistake No. 1: Underestimating Your Retirement Expenses

-Mistake No. 2: Waiting Too Long to Start Saving for Retirement
+Mistake No. 2: Waiting Too Long To Start Saving For Retirement

-“When you’re young, retirement seems like it’s a long way off,” said Roth.
+“When you’re young, retirement seems like it’s a long way off,” Roth said.
 “It is.
 But if you’ll start saving regularly when you’re in your 20s (or now, if you’re older), you can set yourself up not only with a secure retirement but the freedom to make other important decisions without worrying whether you can afford to make the moves.
 If by starting early you’re able to amass a large wealth snowball, that gives you the freedom to quit a lousy job, move to a new city, take a year off to travel, whatever.
 But if you wait to start saving, you place yourself at the mercy of the whims of fate.”